Coronavirus grief: Coping with the loss of routine during the pandemic

 Understanding grief caused by the coronavirus pandemic

-Efforts to prevent the spread of COVID-19 have affected people's jobs, where people work, the way kids go to school and play, and the ability to gather in person with family and friends.
+Efforts to prevent the spread of COVID-19 during the past year have affected people's jobs, where people work, the way kids go to school and play, and the ability to gather in person with family and friends.
 These measures have also changed how people shop, worship, exercise, eat, seek entertainment and celebrate holidays and special events.
 As a result, the pandemic has had a major psychological impact, causing people to lose a sense of safety, predictability, control, freedom and security.

 Why is the loss of your routine so upsetting?
 You might not realize it, but you don't only feel attachments to other people.
 You also probably feel powerful attachments to your work and certain places and things.
 The experience of losing these attachments, however, isn't as well-defined as some losses.
 And unexpected endings can cause strong emotions.
 This can make it hard to deal with what's happened and move forward.